-Although the sneaker has had many rip offs and counterfeits, it’s biggest influence on sneaker culture was it’s role in keeping Mike at Nike.
-Without Jordan retros as we know them today, life, and sneaker culture would have been a hell of a lot different.
+Although the sneaker has had many rip-offs and counterfeits, it’s most significant influence on sneaker culture was its role in keeping Mike at Nike.
+If Tinker didn’t nail this, MJ would have been out the door and Jordan retros as we know them today would not exist.
+Life and sneaker culture would have been a hell of a lot different.

-Again we return to Tinker, a man who has started so many sneaker trends over his career as a designer — but none had a bigger influence on sneaker culture than visible Air.
+Again we return to Tinker, a man who has started so many sneaker trends over his career as a designer — but none had a more significant influence on sneaker culture than visible Air.

 After the Air Max arrived in 1987, if you didn’t have Air showing on your sneakers, you weren’t a true sneakerhead.
 It was the ultimate must-have, created from the mind of sneaker’s biggest visionary.